tahmid0007/PointCNN_Pytorch/README.md

 get whole room predictions and unnormalized visualisatoin not per block normed squashed visuals. run_visualize3D.py inside is the main script to run.
 However, data_class_unnormalized.py is the script that has all the core functinos to read only the unique blocks inside a room in a non overlapping way.
 When using txt dataloader directly, the path in the config file should be to the raw Stanford3dDataset_v1.2_Aligned_Version folder with area subfolders, not any txt file with explicit h5 paths as in normal dataloader.
 Generic name in this sereis: v(N)_visualize.zip
+## inference.py inside zips
+This script is used for loading a pretrained model and run inference to output eval metrics
 ### In lower spec PC, set num_workers = 0 and batch size 1 in config.py